HugoMatilla/Effective-JAVA-Summary/README.md

 Equivalent to the public field, more concise, provides serialization machinery for free, and guarantee against multiple instantiation, even for reflection attacks and sophisticated serialization. _It is the best way to implement a singleton_.

 ##4.
-Enforce noninstantiablillity with a private constructor
+Enforce noninstantiablility with a private constructor
 For classes that group static methods and static fields.

 Used for example to:

 * Group related methods on primitive values or arrays.
 * Group static methods, including factory methods, for objects that implement a particular interface.
 * Group methods on a final class instead of extending the class.